FuriousGeorge19/W205-Course-Content/04-Storing-Data/sync-slides.md

 ## Where are we in the Query Project?

-- Assignment 3: Answer your Project Questions
+- Answer your Project Questions
-- Assignment 4: Use Jupyter Notebook to do some visualizations and write up your reasoning for the recommendations you choose to make.
+- Use Jupyter Notebook to do some visualizations and write up your reasoning for the recommendations you choose to make.

 ::: notes
-use bigquery or bq cli for assignment 3
+use bigquery or bq cli for some of this
 :::